 One of the most widely known facts about Mexico is that the country is home to some of the best beach clubs encompassing amazing beaches, good food, and friendly people.

 A couple of favorites include the steak nachos, grilled shrimp, and the seafood tacos.
 This all goes down well with their wide range of smoothies.
 The place is also known for having some of the best cocktails with a shipwreck-themed pop-up bar on the water’s edge, better known as the Mulberry Project.
-Instead of ordering from the menu, a personalized cocktail is created just for you based on what you feel like drinking in the moment.
-The bar and restaurant open from 11 am until dark.
+Instead of ordering from the menu, a personalized cocktail is created just for you based on what you feel like drinking at the moment.
+The bar and restaurant are open from 11 am until dark.

-Do note that the prices are on the higher end with a minimum spend of $30 USD per person.
+Do note that the prices are on the higher end, with a minimum spend of $30 USD per person.

 Raj from A Rai of Light